 In 1992, the Canadian government introduced the Home Buyers’ Plan (HBP) as a way to help Canadians get into the real estate market.
 The HBP allows people with funds in a Registered Retirement Savings Plan (RRSP), to withdraw money from their account — tax-free — to put towards the purchase of a first home.

 While the fund withdrawal is tax-free, it does need to be paid back, in full.
 In addition, the funds must be invested in your RRSP for a period of time before you can access it without taking a tax hit.

-The federal government is currently considering increasing the RRSP withdrawal amount for the HBP by $10,000, to $35,000.
+The federal government recently increased the RRSP withdrawal limit for the HBP to $35,000.

 How Do I Qualify For The First-Time Home Buyers’ Plan?

 To qualify for the HBP, first and foremost, you must be a Canadian citizen.
 In addition, the funds must go towards the purchase of a first home.
-The HBP allows one-time withdrawals of up to $25,000 to put towards the purchase of the home.
-The funds must live in your RRSP account for a minimum of 90 days before you withdraw it.
-And, the RRSP withdrawal must happen within 30 days of taking the title of the home.
+The HBP allows one-time withdrawals of up to $35,000 to put towards the purchase of the home.
+The funds must live in your RRSP account for a minimum of 90 days before you withdraw them.
+The RRSP withdrawal must happen within 30 days of taking the title of the home.